lch9527/OSU-GoeaTech_Game_jam/README.md

 Critical functions

 Tryclimb()
-This function call when player want||can climb, the function call the UpdateAverageHit() function to check if the wall frount player climable, if it is, set the average normal.
+This function call when the player wants||can climb, the function call the UpdateAverageHit() function to check if the wall front player climable, if it is, set the average normal.
 ```C++

 CustomMovementComponent.h